project-slippi/slippi-wiki/SPEC.md

 | 0x5 | Direction | uint8 | Which direction Whispy is blowing (0 = None, 1 = Left, 2 = Right) | 3.17.0

 ### Stadium Transformations
-This event only occurs on Pokemon Stadium, and is sent whenever the transformation event changes.
+This event only occurs on Pokemon Stadium, and is sent whenever the transformation event or transformation type changes.

 | Offset | Name | Type | Description | Added |
 | --- | --- | --- | --- | --- |